Lingala: Noun class system

-Like all Bantu languages, Lingala has a noun class system in which nouns are classified according to the prefixes they bear and according to the prefixes they trigger in sentences.
-The table below shows the noun classes of Lingala, ordered according to the numbering system that is widely used in descriptions of Bantu languages.
+Akin to all Bantu languages, Lingala has a noun class system in which nouns are classified according to the prefixes they bear and the prefixes they trigger in sentences.
+The table below shows Lingala's noun classes ordered according to the numbering system widely used in descriptions of Bantu languages.

-Individual classes pair up with each other to form singular/plural pairs, sometimes called 'genders'.
-There are seven genders in total.
+Individual classes pair up to form singular/plural pairs, sometimes called genders.
+There are seven genders.
 The singular classes 1, 3, 5, 7, and 9 take their plural forms from classes 2, 4, 6, 8, 10, respectively.
-Additionally, many household items found in class 9 take a class 2 prefix (ba) in the plural: lutu → balutu 'spoon', mesa → bamesa 'table', sani → basani 'plate'.
+Additionally, many household items found in class 9 take a class 2 prefix (ba) in the plural: lútu → balútu 'spoon', mésa → bamésa 'table', sáni → basáni 'plate'.
 Words in class 11 usually take a class 10 plural.
 Most words from class 14 (abstract nouns) do not have a plural counterpart.

 Class 9 and 10 have a nasal prefix, which assimilates to the following consonant.
-Thus, the prefix shows up as 'n' on words that start with t or d, e.g. ntaba 'goat', but as 'm' on words that start with b or p (e.g. mbisi 'fish').
+Thus, the prefix shows up as 'n' on words that start with t or d, e.g. ntaba 'goat', but as 'm' on words that start with b or p (e.g. mbísi 'fish').
 There is also a prefixless class 9a and 10a, exemplified by sánzá → sánzá 'moon(s) or month(s)'.
-Possible ambiguities are solved by the context.
+Possible ambiguities are resolved by context.

-Noun class prefixes do not show up only on the noun itself, but serve as markers throughout the whole sentence.
+Noun class prefixes show up not only on the noun itself, but as markers throughout a sentence.
 In the sentences below, the class prefixes are underlined.
 (There is a special verbal form 'a' of the prefix for class 1 nouns.)